-Practice or reconnaissance

-Use of pace notes, unauthorised maps and other route finding
+Practice or reconnaissance 1 minute up to EXCLUSION Use of pace notes, unauthorised maps and other route finding Information 1 minute up to EXCLUSION

-Information

 The full crew must be on board the car throughout the event, except when the car is stationary or adjacent to a Control.
 Persons not signed on as the crew of a car will be termed as passengers.